Shathari/Bizzcore/README.md

-# Kaleri Saree Console
+# Bizcore Console

-Multi-tenant SaaS operating system for saree/ethnic-wear boutiques.
+Multi-tenant SaaS operating system for businesses.
 A Super Admin provisions boutique tenants; each tenant gets an isolated dashboard for customers, communications, their website content, social media, and an AI marketing assistant.